thmuch/java-quine/README.md

 While the Java 1.0 quine is completely my own work, the Java 1.5 version is based on [this example](https://de.wikipedia.org/wiki/Quine_(Computerprogramm)#Beispiele) IIRC.
 I then used the Java 1.5 code to write the even shorter version for Java 10+.
+The Java 25 version was inspired by [Bruno Borges](https://www.linkedin.com/posts/brunocborges_aquineis-acomputer-programthat-takes-activity-7385093273654177792-y7Xg), especially the use of the `IO` class.